pyconau/2018.pycon-au.org/_talks/45224-why-you-should-care-about-types-how-python-typing-helped-my-team-scale.md

 type: talk

 speakers:
-- bio: "## Bio\r\nLuka Steric is a Software Engineer at Facebook.
-He joined the London\
-    \ office in 2016 after receiving his Master\u2019s Degree in Computer Science\
-    \ from the University of Zagreb (Croatia).
-During his time in university his focus\
-    \ was mainly on bioinformatics, especially next-gen DNA sequence assemblers.
-Before\
-    \ joining Facebook he interned at the Genome Institute of Singapore and at the\
-    \ International Monetary Fund in Washington DC.
-He is now part of the Dumont team\
-    \ and works on automated x-repo testing, scenario verification and product monitoring.\
-    \ He is also an Open Source contributor to various Python projects like Typeshed\
-    \ and Black.\r\n\r\n## Why am I a good person to talk about Python typing?\r\n\
-    \r\n* led the 2to3 migration for my team at FB and started our typing initiative,\
-    \ we were the first team in the London office to adopt typing\r\n* contributed\
-    \ to the [Typeshed](https://github.com/python/typeshed) and to [Black](https://github.com/ambv/black)\r\
-    \n* worked on [MonkeyType](https://github.com/Instagram/MonkeyType) for fbcode,\
-    \ the Facebook backend\r\n\r\n"
+- bio: |
+    Luka Steric is a Software Engineer at Facebook.
+He joined the London office in 2016 after receiving his Master’s Degree in Computer Science from the University of Zagreb (Croatia).
+During his time in university his focus was mainly on bioinformatics, especially next-gen DNA sequence assemblers.
+Before joining Facebook he interned at the Genome Institute of Singapore and at the International Monetary Fund in Washington DC.
+He is now part of the Dumont team and works on automated x-repo testing, scenario verification and product monitoring.
+He is also an Open Source contributor to various Python projects like Typeshed and Black.

   company: Facebook
   name: Luka Sterbic
   thumbnailUrl: luka-sterbic.png